Assistant Director of Equity and Diversity

 - Assist in the development and facilitation of programs and training opportunities for the campus community focusing on intersectionality, power and privilege, multi-cultural competency, social justice, and effective ways to support marginalized/underserved students and colleagues

-- Responsible for the daily operation of LGBTQ resource center that includes a resource library, student lounge, and multiple office spaces.
+- Responsible for the oversight, development, management, and daily operation of LGBTQ resource center that includes a resource library, student lounge, and multiple office spaces.

 - Develop and implement annual LGBTQ Center programs including but not limited to: National Coming Out Day/Coming Out Week, Celebrate Bisexuality Day, Transgender Visibility Week, International Transgender Day of Remembrance, Asexual Awareness Week, World Aids Day/HIV Awareness Week, Ally Appreciation Week, Black History Month, NYC/NJ Pride Celebrations, etc.